shreyaganti/FireFlighter/FireFlighter/doc/README.txt

 * (DONE) There should be two views (one of the cockpit and one of the side view of the plane).
 These views can be on separate windows or on the same window.
 * (DONE) The plane should contain some kind of background/scenery that it is flying in
 * (DONE) Player can adjust the plane’s speed and altitude
-* (ALMOST DONE) Cockpit contains a dial showing speed and displays the numeric altitude in feet and approximate time remaining for the flight
+* (DONE) Cockpit contains a dial showing speed and displays the numeric altitude in feet and approximate time remaining for the flight
-* (NOT DONE) Players can have a successful/unsuccessful flight, depending on correct take-off and landing (correct take-off means that the plane did not go past the end of the runway before taking off and correct landing means that the plane landed in the runway at a slow speed)
+* (DONE) Players can have a successful/unsuccessful flight, depending on correct take-off and landing (correct take-off means that the plane did not go past the end of the runway before taking off and correct landing means that the plane landed in the runway at a slow speed)
 * (DONE) Fires are randomly placed on the plane’s route, which the plane has to extinguish by spraying water

-Want-To-Haves (NOT DONE):
+Want-To-Haves:
-* A real-time location tracker to see where the plane currently is on a geographic map (source, destination airports, route, and current position should be clearly marked on the map)
+* (ALMOST DONE) A real-time location tracker to see where the plane currently is on a geographic map (source, destination airports, route, and current position should be clearly marked on the map)
-* Cockpit contains a compass, whose direction depends on the route the plane travels
+* (NOT DONE) Cockpit contains a compass, whose direction depends on the route the plane travels
-* Weather catastrophes, which disturb plane and cause damage (wind, lightning, rain)
+* (NOT DONE) Weather catastrophes, which disturb plane and cause damage (wind, lightning, rain)
-* Obstacles which the plane should avoid, such as birds and other planes
+* (NOT DONE) Obstacles which the plane should avoid, such as birds and other planes
-* Introduce a concept called “damage” which increases when the plane is struck by weather catastrophes or crashes into obstacles (too high damage causes player to lose control of plane and results in an unsuccessful flight)
+* (NOT DONE) Introduce a concept called “damage” which increases when the plane is struck by weather catastrophes or crashes into obstacles (too high damage causes player to lose control of plane and results in an unsuccessful flight)
-* Sound effects (airplane engine noises when plane takes off and lands)
+* (NOT DONE) Sound effects (airplane engine noises when plane takes off and lands)
-* Player can open and close the wheels of the plane when appropriate
+* (NOT DONE) Player can open and close the wheels of the plane when appropriate
-* Guide person pops up before take-off to give a short background story on the fires
+* (NOT DONE) Guide person pops up before take-off to give a short background story on the fires
-* Feature that warns player of incoming airport so player can prepare for landing
+* (NOT DONE) Feature that warns player of incoming airport so player can prepare for landing

 Stretch Features (NOT DONE):